fanyingfx/fanyingfx.github.io/_notes/Public/Using Mecab with Unidic.md

 ![](/assets/img/Pasted%20image%2020231231175703.png)

 ![](/assets/img/Pasted%20image%2020231231175718.png)

-Then Download the latest version Unidic, I think the light version is for Lute is enough and you can also download the full version which needs more space.
+Then Download the latest version Unidic, I think the light version is for Lute is enough.

 ![](/assets/img/Pasted%20image%2020231231175748.png)
-unidic-cwj-xxx.zip is for written Japanese
+unidic-cwj-xxx.zip is for written Japanese unidic-csj-xxx.zip is for spoken Japanese

-unidic-csj-xxx.zip is for spoken Japanese then extract the unidic-xxx-xxx.zip in the unidic folder in the uindic direcotry you find the dicrc and change the content add these lines for Lute to get reading
+then extract the unidic-xxx-xxx.zip

+in the unidic folder  you can find the dicrc and change the content add these lines for Lute to get reading

 ```